Khan/genqlient/README.md

 It returns a pointer to a struct representing the query-result, and an `error`.
 The struct will always be initialized (never nil), even on error.
 The error may be a `github.com/vektah/gqlparser/v2/gqlerror.List`, if it was a GraphQL-level error (in this case the returned struct may still contain useful data, if the API returns data even on error), or may be another error if, for example, the whole HTTP request failed (in which case the struct is unlikely to contain useful data).
 If the GraphQL operation has a comment immediately above it, that comment text will be used as the GoDoc for the generated function.

+The generated code may be customized using a directive-like syntax, `# @genqlient(...)`.
+For full documentation of options, see [`go doc github.com/Khan/genqlient/generate.GenqlientDirective`](https://pkg.go.dev/github.com/Khan/genqlient/generate#GenqlientDirective).

-TODO: document generated types further, especially when they become customizable.
+TODO: consider inlining the direct stuff; and document generated types further.

 ## Development